vvkrghv01/library-management/README.md

 # library-management
 A exercise of object oriented design.
-Implementation of design patterns like Factory, Facade, Bride, Command, etc.
+Implementation of design patterns like Factory, Facade, Bride, Command, Singleton, Memento, Strategy, etc.